-The Company focused its R&D efforts on process improvement of its existing products, recovery of products from pollutants and process development of new products and formulations.
-The R&D departments also helped in troubleshooting in manufacturing departments.

-ii) Benefits derived from R&D:
+- i) Specific areas in which Research and Development (R&D) was carried out by the Company: - The Company focused its R&D efforts on process improvement of its existing products, recovery of products from pollutants and process development of new products and formulations.
+The R&D departments also helped in troubleshooting in manufacturing departments. - ii) Benefits derived from R&D:

-The Company increased yield of 15 products, decreased consumption of raw materials of 14 products, decreased consumption charge of 10 solvents, recovered 12 products from pollutants and introduced 23 new products and formulations.
+The Company increased yield of 15 products, decreased consumption of raw materials in 14 products, decreased consumption charge of 10 solvents, recovered 12 products from pollutants and introduced 23 new products and formulations.